mlafleur/mlafleur.github.io/_posts/2013-10-21-renaming-a-windows-8-1-app.md

 ---
-Title: Renaming a Windows 8.1 App
+title: Renaming a Windows 8.1 App
-Excerpt: >
+excerpt: >
   Previously the name you reserved for your app was someone permanent.
 With 8.1 you can now rename your app and even have different names for different languages.
-Tags:
+tags:
   - Windows
 ---
 One of the often overlooked improvements for the Windows Store in Windows 8.1 answers one of the more common questions I'm asked by developers.